The page has been translated by Gen AI.

 Application Decoupling and Dependency Management

-To implement a high-availability application, you must properly manage the dependencies of the components.
+To implement a high-availability Application, you must properly manage the dependencies of its components.

-Ultimately, the core of implementing high availability lies in designing and managing to ensure that a failure of a single component does not lead to a total service interruption.
+Ultimately, the key to implementing high availability is designing and managing systems so that a failure of a single component does not lead to a total service outage.

-Therefore, the management measures for the component with the lowest availability among the interdependently connected components should be given top priority in high-availability design and operation.
+Therefore, the management approach for the component with the lowest availability among the interdependent components must be given top priority in high‑availability design and operation.

-As a result, the availability of a service cannot exceed the level of the least available component among its dependent components.
+As a result, a service’s availability cannot exceed the level of the least available component among its dependencies.

 Design Principles

-2. Minimize critical dependency items to reduce the possibility that a failure of one component affects the entire system.
+2. Minimize critical dependency items to reduce the likelihood that a failure of a single component will affect the entire system.

 3. Important dependencies are configured redundantly.